West Newport Park in Newport Beach is the long park you can see when you’re driving between Huntington Beach and Newport Beach on Coast Highway.

 - Pretty loud with street noise from PCH

 - Parking could be an issue since it’s close to the beach, but there were tons of spaces open when we visited.
-You’ll need to pay for parking in the lots.
+You’ll need to pay for parking in the lots, but it’s easy via a parking app.

 - Parking in dedicated lots or along Seashore Drive